 History of HETRA

 Heartland Equine Therapeutic Riding Academy was started in 1989 by Steve and Janet Henthorn of Omaha, Nebraska.
 The program started with one student, one horse and three volunteers.
-We have grown significantly over the last 25 years, we now have 19 wonderful therapy horses, 19 PATH certified instructors, and 100 students a week.
-We offer services in Therapeutic Riding, Hippotherapy, Equine Services for Heroes, Therapeutic Carriage Driving, Summer Camps, and Miniature Horse Camps.
+We have grown significantly over the years, we now have 18 wonderful therapy horses, 18 PATH, Intl. certified instructors, and over 100 students.
+We also offer services in Therapeutic Riding, Hippotherapy, Equine Services for Veterans and Therapeutic Carriage Driving.
 HETRA is a non-profit 501c3 organization, and is currently the only PATH Premier Accredited Therapeutic Riding center in Nebraska!

-HETRA serves a variety of clients including children and adults with disabilities such as cerebral palsy, spina bifida, muscular dystrophy, cystic fibrosis, brain tumors, head or spinal cord injuries, visual impairment, autism, developmental delays, and strokes.
-In 2013, HETRA served 168 riders (both children and adults) per week and our goal is to continue to expand the program each year.
+HETRA serves a variety of students including children and adults with disabilities such as cerebral palsy, spina bifida, muscular dystrophy, cystic fibrosis, brain tumors, head or spinal cord injuries, visual impairment, autism, developmental delays and strokes.
+In 2014 HETRA served 192 unique students (both children and adults) per week and our goal is to continue to expand the program this year.

-For the last several years, HETRA volunteers have donated over 15,000 volunteer hours per year.
-Without our dedicated volunteers we could not provide services to approximately 100 clients each week.
+For the last several years, HETRA volunteers have donated over 18,000 volunteer hours per year.
+Without our dedicated volunteers we could not provide services to over 100 students each week.
 HETRA’s sidewalkers find their job very rewarding in many ways.
-Not only are they able to work hands on with the HETRA clients, but they also receive a physical workout walking in the arena footing during the therapy sessions.
+Not only are they able to work hands on with the HETRA students, but they also receive a physical workout walking in the arena footing during the therapy sessions.
 Sessions depend on the volunteers in the arena, but the volunteers who are working outside the arena play a great role also.
 Instructors rely on individuals to groom and tack the horses, care for the barn, stalls, tack, and toys.
 Individuals of all ability levels have a job that is instrumental to making a session run smoothly.

 HETRA looks back on a history of growth and achieving many amazing goals.
 We look forward to our future with great hope and excitement for what is to come.